Use This Easy Formula to Make the Best Pasta Salad Every Time

 3. Add Strong Flavors

 More intensely flavored than the main ingredient vegetable and protein add-ins, these bold tastes are essential but should be used sparingly so they don't overwhelm the pasta salad: Italian pasta salads often include salami and basil.
 Roasted peppers, pine nuts, and feta cheese are typical add-ins for Greek pasta salads.
-For Asian-style pasta salads, try seeds and pickled ginger.
+For Asian-style pasta salads, try sesame or sunflower seeds and pickled ginger.

 Ideas for strong flavors:

 In most cases, add about 1/2 cup, unless otherwise noted.

 - Salami, sliced and quartered

 - Pepperoncini, drained and thinly sliced

 - Sun-dried tomatoes packed in oil, cut into small dice

 - Prosciutto (8 ounces), thinly sliced, cut into small dice